deltabayou/deltabayou.github.io/_shorts/short05.md

 Then he saw her.
 Arabella.
 Her face was already trained on his, pale green eyes wide and serious, mouth soft and seductive.
 She was dressed in pale blue, with the light of the candles reflecting in her golden curls.
 She had looked so much in harmony with the room that he hadn't noted her at first.
 She belonged here, it was clear, this mistress of the golden hall.
 She was walking towards him now in small dainty steps, followed by a dark stranger at her elbow.

 But of course, it was not a stranger after all.
-It was only Nicholas- Lord Balfrey, her husband.
+It was only Nicholas--Lord Balfrey, her husband.
 He had changed only a little since Marlowe had seen him last.
 His face was the same, a little long with a slightly pointed chin, a broad nose, and dark eyes that were both kind and sad.
 He had always had the look of a mournful cow, Marlowe thought unkindly.

 Nicholas's wide mouth broke into an unexpected smile as he clasped him by the forearm in a friendly gesture.
 "Marlowe!
 What a pleasure to see you again!
 Or is it Lieutenant Hughes, now?"